Richard Moss

 Moss' website highlighted the following campaign themes:

-“ | Lean and Effective Government Government should be small but effective, and should focus on its core functions – which is to protect citizens, maintain safety, ensure law and order, and preserve the environment.
+Government should be small but effective, and should focus on its core functions – which is to protect citizens, maintain safety, ensure law and order, and preserve the environment.
 It should cut wasteful spending and balance its budget.
 It should develop necessary infrastructure and promote innovation, business development, and a vibrant economy.
-Economic Growth Hoosier Values/Strong Families Hoosiers can count on me to stand firm on my pro-life beliefs.
-Protecting the sanctity of life is one of the most important functions of government, and I will be a staunch defender of pro-life values.
-2nd Amendment Education Energy Health Care Reform Welfare Reform Immigration |

 Campaign finance summary